anandvip/morkhiFarms/README.md

 # morkhiFarms
-direct selling app for farmer producing poultry, milk &amp; vegetables
+Direct selling of farm produce.
+An app for farmer producing poultry, milk &amp; vegetables